 As the name suggests, your door opens directly onto the beach.
 Our bungalow had 2 queen-sized beds, and another room with 2 single beds.

 There’s a good size bathroom inside, closet space, and coffee-making facilities.

 Resort room features — Cape Santa Maria Bahamas

 Air conditioning is available in every bungalow, as is a ceiling fan to keep the room cool.

-WiFi is also available, but the connection is stronger when in the clubhouse.
-There are 2 features I particularly like.
-One is the tap outside the bungalow to wash the sand off your feet, keeping the inside sand free.
+WiFi is also available, but the connection’s stronger when in the clubhouse.
+There are 2 standout features: the tap outside the bungalow and the private veranda.

 “Right in the south of Long Island, Cape Santa Maria Beach Resort offers guests the best beach, hands down.”

 “It’s the perfect spot to take some shade and relax on one of the comfy sofas and armchairs.”